zulumike/bdmi/README.md

     - bdmiDBConnectionString
     - SendGridApiKey

+- Cosmos DB
+    - When adding collection, set partitionkey to /id

 Local development:
     Download your app settings from azure to local.settings.json in api folder add the following for cors: